jwrubel/slacker/README.md

     gulp

-Watch for file changes with:
+Run the server and watch for file changes with:

     gulp run